matrix-org/synapse/docs/specification.rst

 Leaving rooms
 -------------
 ..
-TODO-spec kegan
+TODO-spec - HS deleting rooms they are no longer a part of.
+Not implemented.
+  - This is actually Very Tricky.
+If all clients a HS is serving leave a room, the HS will no longer get any new events for that room, because the servers who get the events are determined on the *membership list*.
+There should probably be a way for a HS to lurk on a room even if there are 0 of their members in the room.
-  - TODO: Grace period before deletion?
+  - Grace period before deletion?
-  - TODO: Under what conditions should a room NOT be purged?
+  - Under what conditions should a room NOT be purged?

 A user can leave a room to stop receiving events for that room.
 A user must